Thelma Scott: Radio

 During this period Scott also acted in radio plays, and she continued her theatre work.
 She was critically acclaimed in her 1934 performance as Tessa in the play The Constant Nymph.
-Based on this, she was offered a six-year contract with J. C. Williamson's theatre company, with the intention of grooming her for musical comedy.
+Based on this, she was offered a six-year contract with James Cassius Williamson's theatre company, with the intention of grooming her for musical comedy.
 Scott chose to move in the direction of drama, opting for a role in the thriller Ten Minute Alibi, which had a successful run, touring Sydney and Melbourne.
 She subsequently signed with radio 2CH, emerging as one of Australia's biggest radio stars.
 She attracted both popular and critical praise for her work in the medium, and acted in countless radio productions throughout the 1940s.
 Her radio work included runs in two ongoing radio soap operas.
 The first, Big Sister, in which she starred as Ruth Evans, aired nationally for five years from 1942.
 After it ended, she acted in the serial Crossroads of Life.
-She won the Macquarie Award in 1947 and, in 1949, again acted on film, playing family matriarch Jane O'Riordan in Charles Chauvel's epic Sons of Matthew.
+She won the Macquarie Radio Award in 1947 and, in 1949, again acted on film, playing family matriarch Jane O'Riordan in Charles Chauvel's epic Sons of Matthew.

 Touring England

 In 1951 she travelled to London, where she was later joined by her former Sydney housemate, actress Gwen Plumb.
-Scott acted on the London stage, appearing in An Evening with Beatrice Lillie at the Globe Theatre, replacing the departed Constance Carpenter.
+Scott acted on the London stage, appearing in An Evening with Beatrice Lillie at the Globe Theatre, replacing Constance Carpenter, who had left for America.
 Scott also did her first television work in the UK, working on a BBC comedy series and hosting her own show, How to Manage Men.